 - Play!
 Yes, play with the kids or the dogs.
 Laughter can sometimes be the best medicine!

-When my clients complete their free weight loss profile, about 95% of them answer “yes” that they are under stress.
+When I talk to my clients, about 95% of them answer “yes” that they are under stress.
 It’s real my friends and can contribute to many underlying health issues you may not be aware of.
 The key is realizing it and getting ahead of it.
 More seriously, I’ve seen too many of my peeps suffer from Adrenal Fatigue.

 Adrenal Fatigue occurs when the adrenal glands aren’t capable of product the healthy amounts of hormones our body needs.
 When exposed to prolongs stress, the adrenals simply cannot keep up.
 People suffering from adrenal fatigue can feel like they are on an energy roller coaster going from exhaustion to energized and back to exhaustion again within a few hours.